The White City Remake

 By Janice Stevenor Dale

 In the summer of 2014, the Boise Columbian Club received an intriguing phone call from Alex Davis, a board member of the nonprofit center for writers and readers called The Cabin.
-As vice president of the Columbian Club, I went with our then-president, Mary Lou Hobson, to meet Alex at his home on Warm Springs Avenue.
+As vice president of the Columbian Club, I went with our then-president, Mary Lou Hobson, to meet Alex at her home on Warm Springs Avenue.
 Sitting by the pool, Mary Lou and I could hardly contain our enthusiasm for the project Alex described, which was in its formative stages.
-He called it the “White City Gala.”
+She called it the “White City Gala.”
 Immediately, we knew it was a perfect fit for our organization—not just because our definition of service is to help another charity achieve new heights in fundraising and community outreach, but because this particular project fit beautifully with the story of our own organization.

 Alex explained that Erik Larson, the author of the 2003 best-selling book, The Devil in the White City, would speak at The Cabin’s 2014 fundraiser.
 The book is set during the 1893 Chicago World’s Fair: Columbian Exhibition, so named because it commemorated the four hundredth anniversary of Columbus’s discovery of America.
 This fair sparked the founding of the Boise Columbian Club, whose members attended it to ensure that displays, art, formal tea, and Idaho hospitality prevailed in the Idaho Pavilion.